solopres/Project-2/Documentation/RoughIdea.md

 # ROUGH IDEA – ZWEI

-**Project:** SWEI
+**Project:** ZWEI

-**Function:** SWEI is a UNO type game that allows players to enjoy the thrill of playing UNO either with a computer or another friend on their device.
+**Function:** ZWEI is a UNO type game that allows players to enjoy the thrill of playing UNO either with a computer or another friend on their device.

 **Programming language used:** Java